KyleWMiller/plapok/README.md

 To start working with this app:

-`$ npm install`
+`$ yarn install/npm install`

 then

-`$ yarn start/npm start` I recommend yarn.
+`$ yarn start/npm start`

+I recommend yarn.
 If you were to take all the bee's knees from a beehive, thats how awesome yarn is. bees', plural possessive, not just bee's, possessive, knees.

 ####Why so serious?